Nowitty/php-project-lvl2/README.md

 ## Installation

-You need use Composer, you can install brain-games system-wide with the following command:
+You need use Composer, you can install with the following command:
         `composer global require ruslankuga/php-project-lvl2`